bendanwwww/vocab/vocabulary_words_new_1.md

 - Example (verb): "He was forced to resign due to the scandal."

 "Force" emphasizes the application of power, whether physical or metaphorical, to achieve an effect or compel action.

+145. **Compatible**: /kəmˈpætəbl/ Able to exist or work together without conflict; capable of being used together in a system without causing problems.
+   - **Definition**:
+     - Able to coexist or work well together without issues.
+     - Capable of being used or operated together in harmony.
+   - **Usage**:
+     - "Compatible" is used to describe things or people that can function together effectively.
+   - **Example Sentences**:
+     - The new software is compatible with both Windows and Mac operating systems.
+     - They are compatible partners because they share similar interests and values.

+### Summary
+- **Compatible** means able to exist or work together without conflict or problems.
+- It describes things or people that can function together harmoniously.
+- Example: "The printer is compatible with all major computer brands."
+- Example: "Their personalities are very compatible, making them a great team."

+Compatible emphasizes the ability of different elements to function together smoothly and effectively.